 - Automatically renew the Let’s Encrypt certificate in Nginx

-UFW is an acronym for the Uncomplicated Firewall is the best firewall program built for Ubuntu cloud servers.
-Since most of the cloud server has only remote access, we should be very mindful about all the incoming and outgoing connection from the cloud server.
+UFW is an acronym for the Uncomplicated Firewall and is the best firewall program built for Ubuntu cloud servers.
+Since most of the cloud server has only remote access, we should be very mindful of all the incoming and outgoing connection from the cloud server.

 UFW makes the process quite simple using the iptables configuration for both IPv4 and IPv6 connections.
-Using the UFW firewall on Ubuntu, we can allow and deny connection to specific IP addresses as well as internal programs to connect the external world.
+Using the UFW firewall on Ubuntu, we can allow and deny connection to specific IP addresses and internal programs to connect to the external world.

 In the article and video demo about UFW firewall setup, you’ll learn about:

-- What is UFW and how to install in Ubuntu Cloud
+- What is UFW, and how to install it in Ubuntu Cloud

 - Enable support for IPv6